-In this section we introduce the basic concepts of imprecise probabilities used in the paper.
-When possible, we will stick with the standard terminology used in the theory of imprecise probabilities (see \cite{augustin2014introduction, walley:91}).
-The main goal of this section is to relate the models of imprecise probabilities with the concepts of convex analysis.
+In this section we introduce the basic concepts of imprecise probabilities used in this paper.
+When possible, we will stick to the standard terminology used in the theory of imprecise probabilities (see \cite{augustin2014introduction, walley:91}).
+The main goal of this section is to relate the models of imprecise probabilities to the concepts of convex analysis.

-The object of our analysis are \emph{coherent lower previsions} \cite{miranda2008, TroffaesDeCooman2014} which present one of the most general models of imprecise probabilities.
-They encompass several particular models, such as \emph{coherent lower and upper probabilities} \cite{dempster2008upper, pearl1988probability, weic:01}, 2- and n-\emph{monotone capacities} \cite{bronevichAugustin2009, montes20182, sundberg1992characterizations}, \emph{belief} and \emph{plausibility functions} \cite{shafer1987belief, smets1993belief} and others.
-Mathematically, coherent lower previsions are superlinear functionals that can be equivalently represented as lower envelopes of expectation functionals.
+The object of our analysis are \emph{ coherent lower previsions} \cite{miranda2008, TroffaesDeCooman2014}, which represent one of the most general models of imprecise probabilities.
+They include several special models, such as \emph{coherent lower and upper probabilities} \cite{dempster2008upper, pearl1988probability, weic:01}, 2- and n-\emph{monotonic capacities} \cite{bronevichAugustin2009, montes20182, sundberg1992characterizations}, \emph{belief} and \emph{plausibility functions} \cite{shafer1987belief, smets1993belief}, and others.
+Mathematically, coherent lower previsions are superlinear functionals that can equivalently be represented as lower envelopes of expectation functionals.

 Let $\states$ represent a finite set -- \emph{sample space}, and $\allgambles$ the set of all real-valued maps on $\states$ -- \emph{gambles}.
 By $\charf{A}$ we will denote the \emph{indicator gamble} of a set $A\subseteq \states$: